Venus Dreaming: a Sculpture by Thomas R. Morrison

 About the Artist: Morrison had a profound impact on the NOLA grassroots art community, and particularly the Mardi Gras artist community.
 For over 25 years, he inspired, influenced, and mentored many of the artists working on Mardi Gras today.
 He had an eye for talent and often led teams of artists to design, build, sculpt, and paint the stunning floats that were his trademark.
 He left a legacy of well-trained artists influenced by his style, his knowledge, and his belief that art is for everyone, and that Mardi Gras is the perfect way to share beautiful art for free.
 He loved New Orleans and the Greek and Roman mythology that are so much a part of the city’s character.
 New Orleans' artistic spirit and joie de vivre inspired him and reflected his own unquenchable passion.
 He has left an indelible mark on the city and its inhabitants, and his work will be featured and reused in Mardi Gras parades for years to come.

-Who We Are: Thomas R. Morrison Public Art Projects LLC is a non-profit organization founded by Stacey Morrison and Steven Morrison, the artist’s siblings, and David Seropian, his lifelong friend.
+Who We Are: Thomas R. Morrison Public Art Projects LLC is a non-profit organization founded by Stacey Morrison and Stephen Morrison, the artist’s siblings, and David Seropian, his lifelong friend.
 Established in 2023, our 501(c)(3) is dedicated to the challenge of seeing this project through to completion, then continuing to support the New Orleans artistic community that Thomas Morrison loved and nurtured during his long career.
 Our application to the IRS for tax-exempt status has been approved, so all donations made to this project are tax-deductible.
+Upon donation, you will be emailed a charitable donation receipt via PayPal Giving Fund for your records.
 If you need a tax receipt for your donation, please contact us.

 Video Links: Here are links to video slideshows featuring Morrison’s fine art bronzes:

 Additional Links: More information and articles about the artist: